Trade-off Between Optimal Efficiency and Envelope Correlation Coefficient for Antenna Clusters: Radiation of Antenna Clusters

 Dividing relation~\eqref{eq:TotalRadiatedPower} by total radiated power $\Prad$ leads to power ratios~$\alpha_{mn}$

 where $\alpha_{mn} = P_{mn}/\Prad$ and $\beta_{mn} = \alpha_{mn} + \alpha_{nm}$.
 Power ratios $\alpha_{mn}$ with $m\neq n$ have an imaginary part, for which $\gamma_{mn}$ is defined as

+where $\I^2 = -1$ represents imaginary unit.
 The power ratios are used in the optimization to control the composition of the radiated power.
 The self-term power ratios~$\alpha_{mm}$ control useful radiated power, and $\beta_{mn},\gamma_{mn}$ are used to limit the mutual radiated power.
 More details are given in Appendices~\ref{sec:SystemAnalysis} and~\ref{sec:RadPowerRatios}.